WheatonCS/aGoodMystery/README.md

 ## Our Goals
 Rather than to attempt to make sweeping claims of authorship, our goals here are three-fold:
-1. To show by example one process of designing and implementing an experiment,
+1. To show by example one process of designing and implementing an experiment
 2. To facilitate the replication of our results, and
 3. To encourage you to apply your own like-questions to your texts of interest.